awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

 ## Specifying a Custom or Nonstandard Endpoint<a name="specifying-a-custom-or-nonstandard-endpoint"></a>

-Specify a custom endpoint as a URL by adding the `-EndpointUrl` common parameter to your Tools for Windows PowerShell command, in the following sample format:
+Specify a custom endpoint as a URL by adding the `-EndpointUrl` common parameter to your Tools for Windows PowerShell command, in the following sample format\.

 ```
 PS > Some-AWS-PowerShellCmdlet -EndpointUrl "custom endpoint URL" -Other -Parameters
 ```

 The following is an example using the `Get-EC2Instance` cmdlet\.
-The custom endpoint is in the `us-west-2`, or US West \(Oregon\) Region in this example, but you can use any other supported AWS region, including regions that are not enumerated by `Get-AWSRegion`\.
+The custom endpoint is in the `us-west-2`, or US West \(Oregon\) Region in this example, but you can use any other supported AWS Region, including regions that are not enumerated by `Get-AWSRegion`\.

 ```
 PS > Get-EC2Instance -EndpointUrl "https://service-custom-url.us-west-2.amazonaws.com" -InstanceID "i-0555a30a2000000e1"